tajulien/GRP-T-IGR204-Mini-Project1-Baby-Names/README.md

 ### Conclusion
 This visualization enables the user to grasp the importance of names through time thanks to the popularity and variablity metrics.
 It also helps asses theses names overall *weight* in the dataset thanks to the different bar and line plots.
 Hence, it answers the assignement criteria.

+## Visualization 1 (Altair)
+### Pre-processing
+Data cleaning was performed on the following fields:
+- "Department" feature has been removed
+- rows containing "PRENOMS_RARES" for the "preusuel" feature have been deleted
+- rows containing "XXXX" for the "annais" feature have been deleted

+Additional features was necessary for the data visualization :
+- a column with the number of baby names in year N-1 for a given first name has been added
+- a column with the rate of change of the number of baby names between years N-1 and N has been added

+To avoid confusion in the case of mixed-gender names, the gender information has been added to the name.

+### Visualization
+Line plot on the top and bar plot in the lower right corner are similar to ones designed on Tableau software.
+A bar chart with both positive and negative values has been created to display the rate of change of the number of baby names as a function of the year.
+On the top right corner, an interactive legend has been added to display graphs only for a specific name.
+Besides, a selection of a temporal range on the charts updates values of the bar plot in the lower right corner.

+### Conclusion

+This visualization enables the user to show the evolution and the popularity of baby names over time.
+In particular, the chart with the rate of change allows to highlight a sudden evolution of the number of baby names over the time.
+Hence, it answers the assignment criteria.

 ## Visualization 2